- 1. Transfer Tips+

 Step 3 Click OK to Save the Changes and Convert the Video.

-Click the Preview button to preview the modified video for the quality you can expect post compression (optional), and click OK to save the changes if the new size seems acceptable to be transferred via Mail Drop on iPhone.
-You can now choose your preferred output format from the Convert all files to menu from the top-right corner, and click Convert to compress the video.
+Click the Preview button to preview the modified video for the quality you can expect post-compression (optional), and click OK to save the changes if the new size seems acceptable to be transferred via Mail Drop on iPhone.
+You can now choose your preferred output format from the Output Format menu from the bottom-left corner and click Convert to compress the video.

 Method 2: Using the Compress Video Box

-Step 1 Click Video Compress on the Toolbox Window.
+Step 1 Click Video Compress on the Video Compressor Tab.

-Launch Wondershare UniConverter if it isn’t already started, go to the Toolbox tile from the top, and click Video Compress to open the Compress Video box.
+Launch Wondershare UniConverter if it isn’t already started, go to the Video Compressor tab from the main menu.

 Step 2 Click Add Files and Compress the Video.

-Click the Add Files icon from the center of the Compress Video box, and use the method explained earlier to import the video you want to compress.
+Click the +Add Files icon, and use the method explained earlier to import the video you want to compress.
 Next, move the slider (from the top-right area of the box) to the left to reduce the size of the video.
 As before, notice the changes in the values in the other fields to adjust the slider accordingly.

 Step 3 Define the Output Folder and Begin Compression.

-Use the Save file field to define a folder on your PC where you want to save the compressed video, and click Compress from the bottom to begin compressing the footage that can be used to transfer via Mail Drop on iPhone.
-Needless to mention, you can always use the Preview button to check the video quality you can expect post compression.
+Use the File Location field to define a folder on your PC where you want to save the compressed video, and click Compress from the bottom to begin compressing the footage that can be used to transfer via Mail Drop on iPhone.
+You can always use the Preview button to check the video quality you can expect post-compression.